Understanding Ashwagandha: from Ancient Ayurvedic Medicine to Modern Health & Wellness

 Ashwagandha R&D: What Do Clinical Studies Say?

-Science is starting to translate what traditional medicine has known for millennial into hard facts via a rapid proliferation of clinical studies on this adaptogenic plant.
+Science is starting to translate what traditional medicine has known for millennia into hard facts via a rapid proliferation of clinical studies on this adaptogenic plant.
 Among dozens of other fascinating studies, some highlights in recent research on ashwagandha’s viability in modern medicine strongly suggest:

 In acute toxicity studies, which measure how much of a substance it takes to become toxic to the body, it took 1750mg (.004lbs) to kill a mouse.
 For reference, a mouse typically weighs .05lbs.
 That means that a mouse would have to consume almost 10% of its body weight in pure ashwagandha all at once for it to become toxic.
 Considering the recommended dosage for ashwagandha as a health supplement (for people) is 500-1000mg a day (.001-.002lbs), you’re good; a 200lb person would have to consume about 100x the recommended daily dose for it to make them sick.

-Ashwagandha has anti-carcinogenic effects.
+Ashwagandha may have anti-carcinogenic effects.

 One study on ovarian cancer in rats showed regular consumption of the herb reduced tumor production and cell adhesion by 49%.
 Another study on lung cancer in mice showed ashwagandha reduced the ill-effects of urethane exposure, reducing the production and viability of cancer cells.

-Ashwagandha supports cognitive health.
+Ashwagandha may support cognitive health.

 Other studies support the potential of ashwagandha to aid in: